Mac gaming: Attempts by Apple to promote gaming on Mac

 The co-founder of Apple, Steve Jobs, disliked video games, but Apple has at times attempted to market the platform for gaming.
 In 1996, the company released a series of game-enabling APIs called Game Sprockets.
 In April 1999, Jobs gave an interview with the UK-based Arcade magazine to promote the PowerPC G3-based computers Apple were selling with then new ATI Rage 128 graphics cards, and describing how Apple was "trying to build the best gaming platform in the world so developers are attracted to write for it" and "trying to leapfrog the PC industry".

 A 2007 interview with Valve's Gabe Newell included the question of why his company was keeping their games and gaming technology "a strictly Windows project".
 Newell answered:

 In 2015, Apple brought to the Mac its low-level graphics API Metal, which was introduced a year earlier for iOS.
-Metal is supposed to succeed OpenGL on the Mac platform and enable game performance competitive with Vulkan or Direct3D 12.
+As of 2018 Metal is supposed to succeed OpenGL on the Mac platform and enable game performance competitive with Vulkan or Direct3D 12.

 Original Mac games

 Although currently most big-name Mac games are ports, this has not always been the case.
 Perhaps the most popular game which was originally developed for the Macintosh was 1993's Myst, by Cyan.
 It was ported to Windows the next year, and Cyan's later games were released simultaneously for both platforms with the exception of Uru: Ages Beyond Myst, which was Windows-only until a Mac-compatible re-release (currently in beta) by GameTap in 2007, with the help of TransGaming's Cider virtualization software.
 From the 1980s an atmospheric air hockey game Shufflepuck Café (Brøderbund, 1989) and a graphical adventure game Shadowgate (Mindscape, 1987) were among the most prominent games developed first for Macintosh and later ported for other platforms.

-Another popular Mac game in the mid 1990s was Marathon.
+Another popular Mac game in the mid-1990s was Marathon.
 It was released in the wake of DOOM, which defined the first-person shooter genre, but gained notoriety by appearing on the Mac before the official port of DOOM.
 Bungie would port the second in the series, Marathon 2: Durandal, to the Windows platform, where it met with some success.
 They also ported their post-Marathon games Myth and Oni to Windows.

+Other Macintosh focused developers have included Casady & Greene, Storm Impact, Ambrosia Software, Pangea Software, Freeverse Software, Koingo Software, Delta Tao Software, Silicon Beach Software, and Spiderweb Software, as well as casual game producers such as Strange Flavour, Awem Games, Big Fish Games, Pop Cap Games, MumboJumbo, Sandlot Games and Melsoft Games.